alok-ai-lab/DeepInsight3D_pkg/README.md

 4. Executing the DeepInsight3D_pkg: all code should run in the folder ../DeepInsight3D_pkg/, if you want to run in a different folder then addpath in Matlab

 ### Example 1: classification of multi-omics or multi-layered data using DeepInsight3D model
-In this example, multi-omics example data (PDX_Paclitaxel) which is saved in DeepInsight3D_pkg/Data folder as 'dataset1.mat', is first converted to images using DeepInsight3D converter.
-Then CNN net (resnet50) is applied for training the model.
+In this example, multi-omics example data (PDX_Paclitaxel) is used which is stored in DeepInsight3D_pkg/Data folder as 'dataset1.mat'.
+It is split into the training set and test set.
+The first layer is RNA seq, second layer is CNA and the third layer is mutation.
+These layers are first converted to 3D images using the DeepInsight3D converter.
+Then the CNN net (resnet50) has been trained.
 The performance evaluation, in terms of accuracy and AUC, are done on the test set of the data.

 1. File: open Example1.m file in the Matlab Editor.